KStocky/ShaderTestFramework/docs/Tutorial.md

 ## SCENARIOs and SECTIONs

-Shader Test Framework provides a mechanism to help test writers, write tests that both minimise code repetition and also ensure that their tests are easy to reason about and follow.
+Shader Test Framework provides a mechanism to help test writers, write tests that both minimize code repetition and also ensure that their tests are easy to reason about and follow.
 They are very similar to [Catch2](https://github.com/catchorg/Catch2/)s `TEST_CASE`s and `SECTION`s, and look like the following:
 ```c++
 [numthreads(1, 1, 1)]
 void OptionalTestsWithScenariosAndSections()